Sglang

 In short

-Sglang — High-performance open-source serving for LLMs and multimodal models, from single GPU to clusters.
-Best for Developers deploying LLMs in production with high throughput requirements, ML engineers optimizing inference latency on diverse hardware (NVIDIA, AMD, TPU), Teams needing multimodal serving for vision-language models.
+Sglang — High-performance open-source inference serving for LLMs and multimodal models.
+Best for Developers deploying LLMs in production with high throughput requirements, ML engineers optimizing inference latency on diverse hardware, Teams needing multimodal serving for vision-language models.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.